syncfusion-content/maui-docs/MAUI/LinearGauge/shape-marker-pointer.md

 ## Customize position

-By default, the shape pointer is positioned `Outside` the axis.
+By default, the shape pointer is positioned `Outside` the scale.
 This position can be changed by the [`Position`]() property of pointer.
 It is possible to position the shape pointer `Inside`, `Cross`, or `Outside` the scale.
-The following code sample demonstrates how to change the shape pointer position to inside the axis.
+The following code sample demonstrates how to change the shape pointer position to inside the scale.

 {% tabs %}